 When selecting a probiotic product for your dog, it is important to choose a high-quality, reputable brand.
 Look for products that have undergone thorough testing and provide clear information about the strains and concentrations of microorganisms used, as well as any additional ingredients.
 Opt for products that are specifically formulated for dogs to ensure safety and effectiveness.
 Your vet will be your best resource in choosing a probiotic for your dog.

 Made by Purina, Fortiflora contains Enterococcus faecium.
 This probiotic is commonly recommended by vets and is backed by research.
-It is available as a flavored powder which can be sprinkled over one meal per day, and now as a chewable treat.
+It is available as a flavored powder that can be sprinkled over one meal per day and now as a chewable treat.